xwmx/nb/README.md

 work with files in any format.

-With `notes`, you can add and edit notes using Vim, Emacs, VS Code, Sublime Text, and any other text editor you prefer. `notes` uses [Git](https://git-scm.com/) in the background to automatically record changes and sync with a remote repository, if one has been configured. `notes` works great in any [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) environment.
-[Optional dependencies](#optional) can be installed to enhance rendering, display, and searching functionality, but everything still works great without them.
+With `notes`, you can add and edit notes using Vim, Emacs, VS Code, Sublime Text, and any other text editor you prefer. `notes` works great in any [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) environment, and [optional dependencies](#optional) can be installed to enhance rendering, display, and searching functionality, but everything still works great without them.

+`notes` uses [Git](https://git-scm.com/) in the background to automatically record changes and sync with a remote repository, if one has been configured.
 In addition to syncing with git, `notes` can be configured to save notes in a location used by a general purpose syncing utility like Dropbox so notes can be edited in other apps on any device.